chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p23
 * *The Earl of Chester's Legion* formed as a parent formation, also incorporating the *Knutsford Loyal Volunteers* infantry companies which had been formed in 1803
-* 18-Oct, permament duty in Liverpool
+* 18-Oct, permanent duty in Liverpool

 ## 1807

 * Leary p24
-* Permament duty in the local area of each troop
+* permanent duty in the local area of each troop

 ## 1808

 * Leary p24
-* 14-Nov, permament duty in Chester
+* 14-Nov, permanent duty in Chester

 ## 1809

 * Leary p25
-* 16-Oct, permament duty in Chester, but without the Legion as infantry were not allowed to be called up
+* 16-Oct, permanent duty in Chester, but without the Legion as infantry were not allowed to be called up
-* 25-Oct, 50th coronoation jubilee for King George III at Knutsford church, Legion reviewd by Col Sir John Leiecester, dinner provided for everyone in local pubs, with officesr in the Angel Inn, followed by fireworks on the heath
+* 25-Oct, 50th coronation jubilee for King George III at Knutsford church, Legion reviewed by Col Sir John Leicester, dinner provided for everyone in local pubs, with officers in the Angel Inn, followed by fireworks on the heath

 ## 1810